EddietheProgrammer/Run-Excectancy-Calculator/README.md

 * For some context, in a given situation say bases empty and no outs, there is a number for the average runs scored in that situation.
 Once you figure out that number, you subtract it from the next cyclical situation.
 Once you finish, you add up the values plus any runs the pitcher gives up and that is the Run Expectancy for the pitcher.

-* Here are my acronyms for were the runners are located:
+* Here are my acronyms for where the runners are located:
   *   0: Empty
   *   1: Runner on first base
   *   2: Runner on second base